-.
+When a Will They or Won't They?-type couple is on the verge of upgrading their relationship, their friends will quickly vacate the area to give them some privacy.
+To justify doing so they may hurriedly cook up some implausible reason to leave.
+The less savvy friends may have to be shooed or pulled away, as may children.
 In some variations, the friends will spy on the couple to see how it goes.
-In others, the "couple" uses this trope to get others to leave, often by Fake-Out Make-Out
+In others, the "couple" uses this trope to get others to leave, often by Fake-Out Make-Out.

-The aggressive behavior is Get a Room!
+The more aggressive counterpart is Get a Room!.

 - In Genshiken, Sasahara and the other guys excuse themselves from Kousaka's apartment so he would be alone with Kasukabe.

-- A variation: In Macross/Robotech, when Hikaru/Rick and Misa/Lisa kiss to try to distract what they thing is a Zentraedi guard, it turns out to be Max's battroid in a Zentradi uniform.
+- A variation: In Super Dimension Fortress Macross/Robotech, when Hikaru/Rick and Misa/Lisa kiss to try to distract what they thing is a Zentraedi guard, it turns out to be Max's battroid in a Zentradi uniform.
 He stows his comrades into the coat's pockets, but teases Hikaru/Rick and Misa/Lisa by putting them in the same pocket to give them some "privacy".

 - Played straight multiple times and subverted once in Cardcaptor Sakura.
 In the manga (and second movie of the anime), Tomoyo (and Meiling) often make excuses to disappear when Syaoran gets close to confessing his love to Sakura.
 Subverted once with Sakura and Yukito in the Path of Stars; everyone makes sure they enter together alone, Eriol even holds off his mischief for a while, but the talk that ensues is Yukito turning Sakura down and helping her realize that she loves him as family.